-"I have blood on my hands": A Whistleblower Says Facebook Ignored Global Political Manipulation
+"I Have Blood On My Hands": A Whistleblower Says Facebook Ignored Global Political Manipulation

 “It’s why I’ve seen priorities of escalations shoot up when others start threatening to go to the press, and why I was informed by a leader in my organization that my civic work was not impactful under the rationale that if the problems were meaningful they would have attracted attention, became a press fire, and convinced the company to devote more attention to the space.”

-Zhang mentioned one example in Feb.
-2019, when a NATO strategic communications researcher reached out to Facebook, alerting the company of evidence of Russian inauthentic activity “on a high-profile U.S. political figure that we didn’t catch.”
+Zhang mentioned one example in February 2019, when a NATO strategic communications researcher reached out to Facebook, alerting the company that he'd "obtained" Russian inauthentic activity “on a high-profile U.S. political figure that we didn’t catch.”
 That researcher said they were planning on briefing Congress the next day.

 “I quickly investigated the case, determined what was going on, and removed the activity, dousing the immediate fire,” Zhang wrote.
 “Perhaps motivated by the experience, the same researcher tried the same experiment within a month or two, waiting half a year afterwards before sending the report to the press and finally causing the PR fire.”